shahrviral/Mac-Setup/README.md

 ### Maintenance & Cleanup

 There is a constant debate on whether or not you need keep your  mac meticiulousely clean.
-Whether it's enough to drag an application to the trash to uninstall it or if you should remove all the files it leaves behind?
-I am partial to the latter methodoligy.
+Whether it's enough to drag an application to the trash to uninstall it or if you should remove all the files it leaves behind.
+I am partial to the latter methodology.
 The following apps help keep the Mac nice and clean, and allow for the user to customize everything from where screenshots are stored to how caches are managed.

 * AppCleaner: App to completely uninstall other applications https://freemacsoft.net/appcleaner/ ⭐️ 🏆️ | ❤️
 * DaisyDisk: Disk Usage Browser https://daisydiskapp.com/ ⭐️ | 💰️